9. Scaling#

 • Finance.
 As a business scales, Different timings, amounts, and for different items may occur, further complicated by changes in markets and other external factors.
 Financing from traditional institutions for new products and approaches may take longer to develop but should become easier as more forest health businesses come on line with successful track records.

 • Leadership/ownership.
 Company leadership can be tricky from an ownership/ideas perspective, e.g., letting go as the business expands and new leadership is needed to manage satellite businesses and hire the right leadership to maintain corporate culture.
 Company founders may be used to overseeing all aspects of project and company development, so delegating those tasks and creating the structure to do it effectively becomes more critical as a company grows.
 Succession as a company matures carries the same needs and cannot be overlooked, particularly during rapid growth.
-Similarly, over-dependence on the vision of the original leader/founder can hamper a company’s ability to scale and be successful beyond the original business bounds. -Markets.
-Many forest product markets are new, making them difficult to enter, predict, and maintain.
-Creating a cooperative across multiple businesses to weather product startups may help, or entering new markets slowly, deliberately, and at small scales until they are established or you have consistent buyers is another.
-Another way may be to diversify products, sell traditional items to create a core revenue source and introduce new products, especially when buyers become open to purchasing.
+Similarly, over-dependence on the vision of the original leader/founder can hamper a company’s ability to scale and be successful beyond the original business bounds.

 • Quality control.
-Maintaining quality control with ‘franchises’ can be difficult, especially when the original product ‘artisans’ can no longer oversee every aspect of production.
+Maintaining quality control with franchises can be difficult, especially when the original product artisans can no longer oversee every aspect of production.
 Training new staff for satellite production facilities should be done using the scaling procedure and given enough time.
 Quality control can also be compromised when rapid production increases are required.
 Keeping pace with this change is difficult to predict but must be factored into expansion or scaling plans.

 • Maintenance.
 If you’re focused on forest health and restoration, maintaining previously treated sites should be built into your scale model with workforce, transportation, equipment use, and distance to sites for processing wood all considered.
-Maintaining equipment, vehicles, and other ‘hardware’ in your business depends on needs to be built into your costs and how you scale and have the right people to maintain needed equipment schedules.
+Maintaining equipment, vehicles, and other hardware in your business depends on needs to be built into your costs and how you scale and have the right people to maintain needed equipment schedules.

 • Measuring outcomes.
 Create monitoring and measurement systems that measure the outcomes or impacts of forest health projects and your company’s success.